 Joe has deep experience in corporate governance issues, an interest he originally developed litigating “corporate divorces” in Chicago and Montana.
 Today, his focus in this area is on the transactional side.
 When relationships deteriorate to the point business partners cannot get past their differences, however, Joe leverages his trial skills to lead a team to court, and maintains steady pressure on the opponent while keeping options for voluntary resolution open.

 Joe maintains a robust library of corporate formation documents which include:

 - Board and equity owner resolutions.

 Each document is drafted from the perspective of someone who understands the cost less precise contracts carry when presented in court.
-He works with businesses so the partners “begin with the end in mind,” thus reducing later investments of time, expense, stress and exposure to unexpected consequences.
+He works with businesses so the partners “begin with the end in mind,” with an eye toward reducing later investments of time, expense, stress and exposure to unexpected consequences.

 In addition to corporate governance, the type of agreements Joe regularly works with include:

 - Merger/Acquisition documents (Letters of Intent, Asset/Stock Purchase/Sale agreements, supporting notes, guaranties, escrow, cross-collateralization, employment, consulting, non-compete and related agreements);